 Within a single PoP, multiple routers may be present, allowing for various paths for data packets to travel from the end users to PoP.

-An AS is a collection of interconnected networks under the control of a single administrative entity.
+An Autonomous System (AS) is a collection of interconnected networks under the control of a single administrative entity.
 Each AS operates with its own distinct routing policies, determining how traffic flows within its boundaries.
-Common examples of entities operating ASes include:
+Common examples of entities operating ASes include ISPs, large corporations (like Google), universities, and government agencies.

-Traceroute operates by sending a series of Internet Control Message Protocol (ICMP) packets with increasing Time-to-Live (TTL) values.
+Traceroute operates by sending a series of Internet Control Message Protocol (ICMP) packets with increasing Time-to-Live (TTL) values as shown in illustration 2.

 Traceroute can only measure the RTT for each hop, not the one-way travel time.
 Thus, while traceroute effectively reveals the forward path, determining the reverse path requires more complex analysis.